Edmund Rice Camps: Organisation

 The status of Edmund Rice Camps worldwide varies, for there is no worldwide structure, but rather a series of localised and largely independent volunteer groups.
 The majority of these organisations are incorporated, not-for-profit groups (and hence are not owned by the Christian Brothers as such).
 There are exceptions such as the Edmund Rice Camps in Townsville, Queensland, where ERC is a ministry of the Diocese of Townsville.
 In countries where the movement is tiny or quite informal, the whole impetus for the running of these children's camps is in the hands of individual Christian Brothers and Edmund Rice Volunteers and has no independent legal status.
 'Edmund Rice Camps' in Tanzania and Kenya, where the Christian Brothers are highly active, are two examples.

-Another exception are the camps based in Cork, Ireland.
+Another exception are the camps based in County Cork, Ireland.
 Five Irish camps (namely those in Dublin, Kilkenny, Waterford, Newry and Omagh) co-operate on a national level through a National Executive Committee working closely with the Christian Brothers, the Cork "Edmund Rice Action Camps" are run under the auspices of the Presentation Brothers, the other congregation founded by Edmund Rice.